The High Stakes of Delivering Multi-Rater Feedback

 Convert Scores Into Behavioral Experiments

-This approach draws on principles from cognitive-behavioral coaching — making the abstract concrete, testable, and low-risk.
-It also shifts the leader's mindset from "I have to change who I am" to "I'm going to try something different and see what happens."
+Low scores often feel permanent and characterological to the recipient.
+The coach can counter this by converting abstract scores into specific, time-bound behavioral experiments that shift the leader's mindset from "I have to change who I am" to "I'm going to try something different and see what happens."

 Build a 90-Day Action Plan